-This librarian works at a library with 0-10 staff members in a suburban area in the Northeastern US.
+This librarian works at a School Library with 0-10 staff members in an Urban area in Asia.

 Do library schools teach candidates the job skills you are looking for in potential hires?